Top jobs with a physics degree

 At the University of Surrey, our distinct physics degrees put you at the heart of the 21st century and are among the very best in the UK.
-They reflect the diversity and excitement of the subject and are ranked top ten by the Complete University Guide 2017.
+They reflect the diversity and excitement of the subject and are ranked top 20 by the Complete University Guide 2020.

 Careers with a physics degree

-Physicists are highly sought after in industry, research, education, management, medicine, law and business, because of their broad practical skills and knowledge of fundamental theory.
+A degree in physics, including a physics degree integrated with mathematics, astronomy, nuclear astrophysics or quantum technologies, can lead to a range of fulfilling and exciting careers.
+Physicists are highly sought after in a variety of fields.
 Our degrees will provide you with the analytical, experimental and computational skills valued in a wide range of careers.